Gigabyte GeForce RTX 5060 OC Low Profile

 • GPU memory speed is 1750 MHz on Gigabyte GeForce RTX 5060 OC Low Profile and 2518 MHz on Gigabyte Radeon RX 9060 XT Gaming 8GB.

-• Texture mapping units (TMUs) are 120 on Gigabyte GeForce RTX 5060 OC Low Profile and 128 on Gigabyte Radeon RX 9060 XT Gaming 8GB.
+• Texture mapping units (TMUs) number 120 on Gigabyte GeForce RTX 5060 OC Low Profile and 128 on Gigabyte Radeon RX 9060 XT Gaming 8GB.

-• Render output units (ROPs) are 48 on Gigabyte GeForce RTX 5060 OC Low Profile and 64 on Gigabyte Radeon RX 9060 XT Gaming 8GB.
+• Render output units (ROPs) number 48 on Gigabyte GeForce RTX 5060 OC Low Profile and 64 on Gigabyte Radeon RX 9060 XT Gaming 8GB.

 • Effective memory speed is 28000 MHz on Gigabyte GeForce RTX 5060 OC Low Profile and 20000 MHz on Gigabyte Radeon RX 9060 XT Gaming 8GB.